 "Alternative Schedule" shall mean the Utility's firm electric energy supply schedule or agreement available to ECS and negotiated by ECS at the time Customer elects option (a) of Article 5 of this Agreement.

-"AnnualDemand Charge" means the payments to be made by Customer to ECS pursuant to Section 3.2 of this Agreement.
+"Annual Charge" means the payments to be made by Customer to ECS pursuant to Section 3.2 of this Agreement.

 "Business Day" means a day other than a Saturday, Sunday or holiday for ECS or Customer.